david1983/asyncDelay/README.md

 # asyncDelay
-An Arduino library to handle delay using millis.
+An Arduino library to handle delay using millis and callback.

+**Example sketch**